 Teas, extracts, or in capsules, and it is commonly found as an ingredient in soft drinks.

 The vast majority of research regarding ginseng has been conducted on the Asian variety, rather than the American.
 The two species contain very similar properties and are often used interchangeably by herbalists.
 The American variety is in fact heavily prized in Asian communities where it is more difficult to find.
-Nevertheless, it is worth noting that the cited sources below are in reference to Asian ginseng, and not the American ginseng that we carry.

 Specific: The use of warfarin and American ginseng may reduce the efficacy of warfarin and should be used under the supervision of a qualified healthcare professional.